willrhoda4/skenestunts_production/server/handlers/README.txt

     skenestunts.com is the online headquarters for Skene Stunts, a film stunt company based in Western Canada.

-    the souce code for this project lives in a public repository at https://github.com/willrhoda4/skenestunts_production and is hosted at Heroku.
+    The souce code for this project lives in a public repository at https://github.com/willrhoda4/skenestunts_production and is hosted at Heroku.

-    it's supported by the poster_gopher microservice which lives at https://github.com/willrhoda4/poster_gopher and is hosted at Vercel.
+    It's supported by the poster_gopher microservice which lives at https://github.com/willrhoda4/poster_gopher and is hosted at Vercel.

+    This readme documents the project's dependencies, environment variables, database tables and API endpoints, but before we get into all that, let's start with a high-level overview of what the website has to offer...